artus-analysis/Sherivf/INSTALLATION.md

 ![Software](docs/software.png?raw=true)

-The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6.
+The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6 and the NAF.
+On the BMS machines, there are currently errors with this installation procedure, probably due to missing libraries in /cvmfs.
 Make sure you have enough free disk space.
 If possible, install in the `/home/$USER` directory: